everpub/openscienceprize/proposal.md

 growing communities around them.
 CTB is experienced in teaching highly technical tools to novices via his involvement with Software Carpentry.
-TH has built a [demonstrator](http://everware.xyz) that allows people to jump right in to other's research code.
+TH has built a [demonstrator](http://everware.xyz) that allows people to jump right in to others research code.
 TH contributes to the jupyter project which forms the core technology upon which the prototype will be built.